Wesley A. Swift

-Wesley A. Swift (September 6, 1913 – October 8, 1970) was a minister from Southern California who was known for his white supremacist views and was the central figure in Christian Identity from the 1940s until his death in 1970.
+Wesley A. Swift (September 6, 1913 – October 8, 1970) was an American minister from Southern California who was known for his white supremacist views and was a central figure in the Christian Identity movement from the 1940s until his death in 1970.

 Early life and influences

 Wesley Albert Swift was born in New Jersey on September 6, 1913, the son of R.C.
-Swift, a methodist minister who pastored a church on Long Island, New York.
+Swift, a Methodist minister who pastored a church on Long Island, New York.